LONDON, A SCREENING

 SUNDAY APRIL 7

-To close Kate Carr’s exhibition-Under Construction, a day long screening of Peter Keiller’s London will be projected through and over Carr’s sound installation.
+To close Kate Carr’s exhibition-Under Construction, a day long screening of Patrick Keiller’s London will be projected through and over Carr’s sound installation.
 Sculptural elements and Carr’s sound composition will be juxtaposed and layered with this classic British psychogeography film: sound, narration and images producing moments of synchronicity,

 slippages and new relationships.